tinacms/tina.io/content/blog/syntax-highlighting-with-tina.md

 ## Setup

-The starting point that I have created for this tutorial, contains a very basic implementation of Tina that includes a blog.
+The starting point that I have created for this tutorial contains a very basic implementation of Tina that includes a blog.
 It is using our `rich-text` editor and our `TinaMarkdown` component.

 ```bash
 # clone the repository